BeminDawoud/API-Gateway/README.md

 # API Gateway Project

-This project is an **API Gateway** built with Node.js, Express, and EJS, providing load balancing, service registration, and routing functionality.
-It enables clients to register APIs, balances traffic using various load-balancing strategies, and includes authentication to secure access.
+This project is an **API Gateway** built with Node.js, Express, and axios, providing load balancing, service registration, and routing functionality.
+It enables clients to register APIs, balances traffic using various load-balancing strategies, sets limits on API requests based on their needs to prevent the service from being overwhelmed by a large volume of requests,and it also includes authentication to secure access.

 ## Table of Contents
 - [API Gateway Project](#api-gateway-project)